T-monius/algo-practice/dp/climbing-stairs/PEDAC.md

 ### Hard Algorithm

+No cache
 1. Create base case
   - If `n` is `1` return `1`
   - If `n` is `2` return `2`
 2. Return the sum of `n - 1` and `n - 2`

+Cache
+1. Check cache
+  - Return value if found
+2. Calculate ways to step from previous and penultimate steps
+  - Cache the value
+3. Return value from cache